musimathicslab/MarcoSmilesVR/README.md

 The C# library named _**TorchSharp**_ has been identified and will be used to integrate the trained agent within the Unity environment.

+## Reinforcement Learning ##
+Before proceeding to the training phase, certain steps are required to assemble the training module.
+Download the "Training Module" directory from the repository and paste it in the desired location.
+The directory structure is as follows:

+      Training Module
+      ├── DDQN
+      │   ├── basic_buffer.py
+      │   ├── DDQN.py
+      │   ├── MSenv.py
+      │   └── Test_DDQN.py
+      │
+      ├── Q-Table
+      │   ├── QLearn.py
+      │   ├── Test_QLearning.py
+      │
+      ├── DataAugmentation.py
+      ├── TestDatasetCreation.py
+      └── WORKDIR_PATH.txt

+### Creation of training and testing dataset ###
+Before progressing to the training phase, it is essential to perform specific operations on the dataset to ensure its appropriateness for this stage.
+The current dataset structure, where **each hand configuration is represented by a row containing both label and features**, presents a potential challenge in terms of dataset size.

+The _DataAugmentation.py_ script is meticulously crafted to tackle this challenge by generating an augmented dataset tailored for subsequent training phases.
+In this process, it achieves this goal by creating new samples and applying jittering to the initial values, introducing a controlled element of randomness to enhance the dataset's diversity and robustness.

+The  _TestDataSetCreation.py_ script facilitates the generation of a testing dataset from a base dataset, especially useful when using a Unity-prepared scene is not feasible.
+The script applies jittering to the features of the initial dataset and enables the specification of the desired number of features.

+### Q-learning ###
+Q-Learning is a reinforcement learning technique designed for optimal decision-making and it revolves around the concept of a Q-value, representing the expected cumulative reward associated with taking a particular action in a specific state.
+The algorithm iteratively updates Q-values based on observed rewards, guiding the agent towards making optimal decisions.

+In the context of the scripts within the _"Q-Table"_ folder:

+The scripts facilitate the training and testing of an agent based on Q-Learning.
+Throughout the training phase, a Q-Table is generated, containing, for each state, the recommended action.
+This table is saved in a CSV file for subsequent use during execution.
+The Q-Table serves as a comprehensive reference, enabling the agent to make informed decisions based on learned optimal actions for each state encountered.

+### Double Deep Q Learning ###
+The _**Double Deep Q Learning**_ is a technique that extends Q-learning to improve stability and effectiveness in learning.
+In short, it employs two neural networks—one to estimate the q-value of the current action and another to estimate the maximum value of the next action.

+- **DDQN.py**: implements Double Deep Q Learning, utilizing two neural networks to enhance learning effectiveness.
+- **MSenv**: represents the training environment used within the context of Double Deep Q Learning.
+- **Test_DDQN**: allows for the evaluation of the trained model using Double Deep Q Learning (generates a confusion matrix plot for performance analysis of the model).

+### Step for the training ###

+1. **Update Working Directory:**
+   - Modify the contents of the file `WORKDIR_PATH.txt` to reflect the directory path of the Unity working environment.

+2. **Generate Training Dataset:**
+   - Open Unity, launch the "_**Training Scene**_" and generate the requisite dataset for the targeted musical notes.

+3. **Execute Data Augmentation:**
+   - Run the `DataAugmentation.py` script.

+4. **Create Test Dataset:**
+   - Generate the Test dataset either through Unity's "_**Test Scene**_" or artificially using the `TestDatasetCreation.py` script.

+5. **Initiate Training:**
+   - Choose and initiate the preferred training methodology from the available options (_Q-Learning or DDQN_).

+6. **Evaluate Trained Agent:**
+   - Assess the performance of the recently trained agent using the corresponding testing scripts.